-British judge rules against mother in child cancer caseDecember 18th, 2012 in Cancer /
+British judge rules against mother in child cancer caseDecember 18, 2012 in Medicine & Health / Cancer

 A judge ruled Tuesday that a seven-year-old British boy with cancer could undergo more surgery despite his mother's opposition, which had led her to run away with her son earlier this month.